 - Retrons are bacterial DNA segments that undergo reverse transcription to construct single-stranded DNA fragments (ssDNA).
-One of two methods can be used to incorporate ssDNA containing the desired mutation into an organism’s DNA when using recombination-based gene editing techniques.
+One of two methods can incorporate ssDNA containing the desired mutation into an organism’s DNA when using recombination-based gene editing techniques.

 - The mutant DNA strand and a single-stranded annealing protein (SSAP) can be introduced into a replicating cell so that the SSAP incorporates the mutant strand into the DNA of the daughter cells.

-Thus, this RLR technique’ name tag’ system allowed the building a much more extensive library than currently used with CRISPR.
+Thus, this RLR technique’ name tag’ system allowed building of a much more extensive library than currently used with CRISPR.
 Therefore, this proves to be a promising gene editing tool in future approaches.

 9. Genetic Cloning Toolkits for Mammalian Synthetic System Design and Construction (UK, Oct 2021)

 The advent of numerous cloning toolkits, which offer a wealth of standardized parts that can be put together and speed up the engineering of complex genetic devices, has been made possible by developing high-throughput cloning techniques.
 Although there aren’t as many cloning toolkits for mammalian synthetic biology as for bacterial and yeast, some are now made public.

 - Synthetic biology is centered on building DNA-encoded programs, and the time needed to design and construct for testing is frequently determined by the method used.